lewisbar/Piano-View/README.md

 # Piano-View
-A reusable piano view with six octaves.
+A reusable piano view with six octaves, one octave at a time, the octave is selected through a segmented control.
 This is just the view part.
 You need some kind of audio engine to actually hear sound.

 To use it in your Xcode project:
 A. Setting up the view: